-1 credit - semester course Grades 10, 11, 12
+1 credit - semester course Prereauisite: Grades 10, 11, 12

-Prerequisite: Music teacher recommendation advised

-This class is open to students in grades 10-12 who wish to further develop skills in music theory.
+Prerequisite:Music teacher recommendation advisedThis class is open to students in grades 10-12 who wish to further develop skills in music theory.
 It is appropriate for students in band, orchestra, and chorus as well as the non-performing student interested in music composition.
 Students will study elements of music theory including notation, scales, rhythm, solfege, ear training, vocabulary, melody, harmony, form, analysis and composition.
 Technological integration will include computer-based composition and ear training.
-This is a one-semester class that meets five days per week.
 Students taking this course are expected to have a working knowledge of music reading, and the approval of the instructor, or other music teacher.